Normandy D Day Tours

 Three Allies Tour

 To include the British and Canadian beaches in our D Day Tours from Paris, we forego visiting Ste.
 Mere Eglise and Utah Beach.
 Instead, we start with the Pointe du Hoc, Omaha Beach and the Colleville sur mer cemetery as described above.
-For lunch we recommend stopping at Port en Bessin, focus of Operation Pluto, before proceeding into the Gold Beach sector, stopping first at Longues sur mer to see the long range German artillery battery that still retains its original guns.
 We then drive on to Arromanches les Bains, site of Port Winston, one of the two Mulberry ports, which is largely intact.
-There we visit the Debarkation Museum in Arromanches, which is devoted to ingenuity of the Allies in solving the logistics of supplying an invasion force of up to 850,000 men who landed in Normandy by the end of June, 1944.
+There we stop for lunch, after which we can either visit the Debarkation Museum, which is devoted to the ingenuity of the Allies in solving the logistics of supplying an invasion for of up to 850,000 men by the end of June, 1944, or we can visit the Arromanches 360° Cinema, which projects a 20 minute film of the invasion that is comprised entirely of original footage.

 British and/or Canadian Tour

-For those clients who want a day tour from Paris of the Normandy D Day beaches that focuses only on the British and/or Canadian Beaches, we provide D Day Tours from Paris that include visits that focus on Port Winston and the Debarkation Museum at Arromanches, the Canadian Juno Beach Center, and the haunting Canadian Cemetery at Beny-sur-Mer, or the British Cemeteries at Banneville la Campagne and/or Douvre la Delivrande, the Great Bunker in Ouistreham, as well as the Café Gondrée, the first building liberated in the invasion.
+For those clients who want a day tour from Paris of the Normandy D Day beaches that focuses only on the British and/or Canadian Beaches, we provide D Day Tours from Paris that include visits that focus on long-range German artillery battery at Longues sur mer, which retains its original guns, Port Winston and the Debarkation Museum at Arromanches, the Canadian Juno Beach Center, and the haunting Canadian Cemetery at Beny-sur-Mer, or the British Cemeteries at Banneville la Campagne and/or Douvre la Delivrande, the Great Bunker in Ouistreham, as well as the Café Gondrée, the first building liberated in the invasion.
 We can conclude this British/Canadian Normandy D Day Tour with a visit at the Pegasus Memorial Museum, which is devoted to the exploits of British paratroopers in Operations Tonga and Overlord.
 Let us know your specific interests, and we will design your private Normandy D Day Tour to perfectly match your requirements.

 There is so much to see that is related to Operations Neptune and Overlord and the Battle of Normandy that the ideal choice for complete Normandy D Day Tours are multi-day tours that consist of one or two overnights and two or three days of touring.
 Multi-day D Day Tours also give you the luxury of including unrelated sites to your itinerary, such as: the Bayeux Tapestry, Mont St Michel Abbey, Honfleur, Giverny or Rouen.